PG&E Draft Surrender Application and Decommissioning Plan for the Potter Valley Project

 - A draft application requesting the Federal Energy Regulatory Commission (FERC) to authorize non-Project Use of Project lands to allow the Eel-Russian Project Authority (ERPA) (a joint powers authority formed by a joint exercise of powers agreement between the County of Sonoma, Sonoma Water, and the Mendocino County Inland Water and Power Commission) to modify existing Project works and construct the NERF on lands within the FERC Project boundary.

-PG&E is soliciting comments from Tribes, regulatory agencies, and other interested parties on the Draft Application for Surrender of License and Application for Non-Project Use of Project Lands.
-The public comment period will close on March 3, 2025.
-Formal comments must be submitted in writing via email to PVInquiryPGE@pge.com or by mail to:
+PG&E solicited comments from Tribes, regulatory agencies, and other interested parties on the Draft Application for Surrender of License and Application for Non-Project Use of Project Lands.
+The public comment period closed on March 3, 2025.
+PG&E will address comments as appropriate before distribution of the Final Surrender Application in July 2025.

 On Thursday, Feb.
 6, 2025 PG&E hosted an online meeting to share information on the final draft, discussed the regulatory process, and noted opportunities to participate.
 Presentation linked below.
 See articles linked below for more information.